melvinr/melvinr.github.io/Real-time-web/week-1/README.md

 - Keeping track of your fitness goals.
 - Creating a group recipe with friends/training partners.
 Perhaps you want to eat rice, but don't know what else you want to add to your recipe.
 Let your friends add ingredients for you.
 - Add feedback when a certain nutritional value is excessively present in a recipe.
+- Add a nutrition API to show an ingredient's corresponding nutritional values.

 ####Reactive components
 - When a recipe has been created it will be added to the live feed on the homepage.